 The Foundation classifies its financial assets depending on the purpose for which the asset was acquired.
 Financial instruments are initially measured at fair value plus transaction costs where the instrument is not classified as at fair value through profit or loss.
-Transaction costs related to instruments classified as at fair value through profit or loss immediately.
+Transaction costs related to instruments classified as at fair value through profit or loss are expensed to profit or loss immediately.
 Other than trade and other receivables and trade and other payables, the Foundation's accounting policy is as follows: